anshumandas/get-flutter-fire/README.md

    3. Remote Configurations which can be used for A/B testing
 5. TODO CLI based on https://oclif.io/ with https://github.com/SBoudrias/Inquirer.js to generate both Flutter and Typescript code for the models.

+## Motivation

 This was created as part of my own learning process and you will find that git commits were made according to the Steps listed below.
 You can use the git version history to check each commit and learn step by step, as I did.

-I am also using this codebase as an experiment towards hiring people (freshers especially but not limited to them) for my development team.
-If you are in Mumbai and are interested to join my team, you can use this codebase in the following manner:
+I also used this codebase as an experiment towards hiring freshers for my development team.
+I got great response and several of the PRs are from that process.
+If you are in Mumbai and are interested to join my team, you can still use this codebase in the following manner:

 * Fork the codebase
 * Add your own firebase_options.dart (follow steps and see firebase_options.template)
 * **Build your own application using this as a base (integrating any existing project of yours also works)**, or complete a TODO or fix a bug (only if you have no other ideas)
 * Send me a Pull Request.
 Mention a way of connecting with you in the commit message along with details of commit.
 Also modify ReadMe to say what you have changed in detail.
 * I will go through the request and then connect with you if I find the entry to be interesting and take an interview round.

+## Architecture Note

+This first started as Flutter frontend (including GetX framework) with Firebase backend and frontend calling Firebase directly via its client SDKs

+Now it is evolving as Flutter frontend with Express backend that runs on Firebase.
+The code is thus structured to allow decoupling from Firebase in case a different Cloud provider is required in future.

 ## The Steps